ItaloBorrelli/advent-of-code/README.md

 It is also suggested to set at least `export YEAR=2024` in a `.env` file, like in the `.env.example`.
 You can also add a day as in `export DAY=01`.

+Additionally, because this was setup with VS Code in mind you can also set `export PROMPT_VSCODE=true` in the `.env`.
+This will then prompt to run `code` with the input files and solution code file in VS Code immediately.

 ### GHCup & Stack

 This was created with `GHCup` and `stack` was installed through `GHCup`.
 Using `cabal` for this project, or not using `GHCup` is left as an exercise for the reader.
 To install follow [the official instructions](https://www.haskell.org/ghcup/install/).